メインコンテンツにスキップ

 DNP PLAZA

-DNP Plaza is a facility where we listen to your voices and work together with you to develop products and services that enhance convenience and comfort for the future.
+DNP Plaza is a facility where we listen to your ideas and work with you to shape products and services that make the future more convenient and comfortable.

 DNP Plaza at the DNP Ichigaya-Tamachi Building